What’s the difference between urban planning and urban design?

 That means that by picking up a few extra subjects, you can graduate with two postgraduate degrees.

-To learn more about these online courses, get in touch with our Enrolment Advisors on 1300 477 423.
+To learn more about these online courses, get in touch with our enrolment advisors on 1300 477 423.